Blog

-Although both fall under security testing, there are benefits that a full penetration test will provide that is out of scope of PCI compliance.
-A PCI engagement often consists of automated scans and manual testing, with the main goal of meeting the PCI standard’s checklist – only then a company is considered PCI compliant or not.
+Although both PCI-related pentesting and Packetlabs' 95% manual penetration testing fall under the umbrella of security testing, there are benefits that a full penetration test will provide that are out of the scope of PCI compliance.

-A full penetration test, on the other hand, goes beyond the compliance checklist and requirements.
-A complete penetration testing emulates a real cyber-attack to find weaknesses that would otherwise be overlooked.
-While the scope and goals of a pen test can differ, typically they consist of testing the security of an entire organizations infrastructure, applications, both internal and external, to exploit discovered vulnerabilities, identify weak system configurations and stretch gained access as far as possible.
+While the scope and goals of a pentest can differ, typically they consist of testing the security of an entire organization's infrastructure, and applications, both internal and external, to exploit discovered vulnerabilities, identify weak system configurations, and stretch gained access as far as possible.

 Concise scope to test cardholder data environment (CDE) systems and supporting components